 Ohio fluoroscopy training requirement

-Our Fluoroscopy CME courses for the New Hampshire Fluoroscopy regulations work!
+Our Fluoroscopy CME courses for satisfying Ohio fluoroscopy regulations work!

 A study published in Academic Radiology showed that patient dose decreased after radiology residents took our Advanced Training Program.
 More details are available here.